harbingerofme/R2Mods/HarbCrate/Readme.md

 ﻿
-# Harb Crate
+# HarbCrate

 ---

-**Harb Crate**  is a mod that adds several new items and equipment to the game.
-It's mostly shield focussed, as I believe the solution to OSP is to make shields a more viable alternative.
+**HarbCrate**  is a mod that adds several new items and equipment to the game.
+It's mostly centered around shields, as I believe the solution to OSP is to make shields a more viable alternative.

 ---

 ### Items

-* *Rubbish* is a tier 1 (white) useless item, but if maybe it does something when you get enough of them.
+* *Rubbish* is a tier 1 (white) useless item, but maybe it does something when you get enough of them.
 * The *Obsidian Bouche* is a tier 2 (green) defensive item that increases your maximum shield on multikill.
 It's comparable to infusion.
 * The *Brawn over Brain* is a tier 3 (red) defensive item that aims to improve the interaction of shields, transcendence aside, with healing items.
 It does this by splitting up damage taken to deal a nonlethal amount to your health before dealing the rest to your shields (and then back to your health if you run out of shields.).
 It also gives a 50% debuff duration reduction while you have shields.